 Step 4: Allow the tea to cool before adding in your gallon fermenter.
 Add your SCOBY and the starter culture liquid that come along with it.
 Allow to ferment for 10 days with a clean t-shirt or breathable cloth secured over the top to prevent fruit flies from accessing the inside.
 The fermentation organisms require oxygen flow through the cloth to reproduce and grow more SCOBY and beneficial enzymes/acids.

 Step 5: Second ferment time!

-After step 4, you essentially have “normal” kombucha with only a trace amount of alcohol.
+After step 4, remove the SCOBY.
+You essentially have “normal” kombucha with only a trace amount of alcohol.
 The pH has dropped considerably as more beneficial acids are produced.
 If it’s too acidic (like vinegar) the second fermentation may not start or complete, so make sure to taste along the way (days 7-10) and catch before it becomes overly sour.

 Ordinarily, you would add any flavorings of choice and then distribute into smaller jars or swing top bottles.
 But to make your booch boozy, you’ll need a second round of fermentation.

 For this second round, dissolve 1 cup of organic sugar in 1 cup of warm spring (or RO) water.
 Once it cools, add ¾ teaspoon of a dehydrated champagne yeast with characteristics that appeal to you.
 We like yeast that produces fruity aromatics and flavor rather than spicy or neutral, but go for whatever sounds funky and interesting!